How to Prevent Summer Slide

 Parents can Reduce Summer Learning Loss

 With the ideas above for inspiration, you’ll be well equipped to keep your children learning during the summer break while still letting them rest and recharge during the summer.
-For more learning activities and some downloadable project sheets, check out our resources page.
+For more learning activities and some downloadable project sheets, check out our blog.

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.